mlavigne1964/xaml-docs/controls/radtreeview/features/treeview-item/treeviewitem-bring-into-view-support.md

 ## BringPathIntoView()

->importantThe __BringPathIntoView()__ method can be used even in scenarios where not all __RadTreeViewItem__ containers are generated.
-This is possible due to its implementation which makes sure that the __RadTreeView__ has loaded its containers, before starting a recursive search through its items.
+>important The __BringPathIntoView()__ method can be used even in scenarios where not all __RadTreeViewItem__ containers are generated.
+This is possible due to its implementation, which makes sure that the __RadTreeView__ has loaded its container before starting a recursive search through its items.
 This makes it the best choice for bringing virtualized items into view.

-As the main purpose of this method is to allow you to bring virtualized items into view, you need to make sure that your view models can build a path to each __RadTreeViewItem__.
-This is important as the __BringPathIntoView()__ method recursively traverses the hierarchy of data items displayed inside the __RadTreeView__ to search for an item based on its path.
+Since the main purpose of this method is to allow you to bring virtualized items into view, you need to make sure that your view models can build a path to each __RadTreeViewItem__.
+This is important because the __BringPathIntoView()__ method recursively traverses the hierarchy of data items displayed inside the __RadTreeView__ to search for an item based on its path.

 Another important note about the implementation of the method is that it uses the __TextSearch.TextPath__ attached property to match the path to the __RadTreeViewItem__ containers.